jimdigriz/freeradius-oauth2-perl/README.md

 If you run into problems getting a `users` file environment to run, then please seek support from the [FreeRADIUS community](https://freeradius.org/support/) but do *not* ask there for help on how to use this module.

 Once you are more familiar with using FreeRADIUS and have the above working, then you should try to follow these instructions.
-If you run into problems then do seek non-guaranteed 'best effort' help from me through a GitHub issue including the output of `freeradius -X` with both client secrets and `User-Password` obscured.
+If you run into problems then do seek non-guaranteed 'best effort' help from me through a GitHub issue including the *full* and *complete* output of `freeradius -X | tee /tmp/radiusd.log` with both client secrets and `User-Password` obscured.
+Do *not* send truncated output, or the output *you* think is important, if you do, it is likely your issue will be closed.

-If you do open a GitHub issue you *must* be either using the [packaging from Network RADIUS (process described below)](https://networkradius.com/freeradius-packages/index.html) or have compiled from source the [`v3.0.x` branch](https://github.com/FreeRADIUS/freeradius-server/tree/v3.0.x).
+If you do open a GitHub issue you *must* be either using the [packaging from Network RADIUS (process described below)](https://networkradius.com/freeradius-packages/index.html) or have compiled from source the [`v3.2.x` branch](https://github.com/FreeRADIUS/freeradius-server/tree/v3.2.x) (or [`v3.0.x` branch](https://github.com/FreeRADIUS/freeradius-server/tree/v3.0.x)).
 If you do not do this, for example instead use your distribution's (Redhat, Ubuntu, ...) packaging, your issue is likely to be closed as I am unable to provide Pro Bono consultancy for your organisation.

 This project is a volunteer backed effort and the volunteer (ie. me) requests when asking for *free* assistance you use a supported environment.
 This is a reasonable request.